LayoutEnc/LayoutEnc/data/readme.md

-The files should follow the below structure
+The files should follow the provided structure:
 ```
 |-- data
     |-- coco